Skathy/PixelTehTestAPP/README.md

 ● food_pairing (collapsed if too long)

 ● As a user I want to sort the beers in each view/tab between:
-● abv_ascending
+● abv_ascending --- Checked!
-● abv_descending,
+● abv_descending --- Checked!
-● name_ascending,
+● name_ascending --- Checked!
-● name_descending
+● name_descending --- Checked!